entelect-incubator/.NET/Phase 2/Step 3/README.md

 ## **API**

-Create helper class for you API Project.

-Returning clean unified responses to the consumer of your API will be creating an Action Result Helper.
-Depending on the data retrieve from your Core layer it will cater for the HTTP Response and don't have duplicate code all over the Controllers.
+In order to return clean unified responses consumers of the API, ActionResult Helper class.
+Depending on the data retrieved from the Core layer it will cater for the HTTP response and prevent duplicating code in controllers.

-This ensure we always return the same Result Object back to the consumer.

-ActionResultHelper.cs
+Create a Helpers folder in Pezza.Api and ResultHelper.cs inside it with the following code.

 ```cs
 namespace Pezza.Api.Helpers